 There is a notable difference in medical plan take-up rates for service occupations--85 percent in State and local government and 63 percent in private industry.
 This may be due to the fact that State and local governments employ a wide variety of relatively high-paid service workers, such as police officers and firefighters, while service occupations in private industry are heavily represented with relatively low-paid janitors and restaurant food-service workers.

 There are also notable differences in take-up rates between the two sectors in sales and office occupations--84 percent in State and local government and 70 percent in private industry.
 This may be because a large portion of private industry sales workers are cashiers, who typically earn relatively low wages and have less access to employer-sponsored benefits.

 Within State and local government, 88 percent of natural resource, construction, and maintenance workers who have access to a medical plan participate in it, a higher take-up rate than the 80-percent rate among workers in those occupations in private industry.

 These data are from the National Compensation Survey.
 Take-up rate is a more narrowly defined measure than participation rate, which refers to the percentage of all workers covered by a benefit plan.
 Take-up rate refers to the percent of workers with access to a plan who actually "take up" the plan or participate in it.
-To learn more, see "Comparison of Take-up Rates in Employer-Provided Medical Care Plans: State and Local Government and Private Industry" in Compensation and Working Conditions Online, December 2009.
+To learn more, see "Comparison of Take-up Rates in Employer-Provided Medical Care Plans: State and Local Government and Private Industry", December 2009.